top of page

 Research Assistant

-Sabrina Ortiz (she/her) received her BA in Psychology from USF in 2021 and is currently a second year in the PsyD program.
+Sabrina Ortiz (she/her) received her BA in Psychology from USF in 2021 and is currently a doctoral student in the PsyD program.
 She is passionate about addressing the mental health disparities that affect marginalized communities and advocating for health equity for communities of color.
 She has specific interests in working with QTBIPOC folks.
 Her clinical training placement is with Adolescent Counseling Services, Outlet for LGBTQ+ youth, where she is currently providing clinical services to LGBTQ+ youth ages 10-25.
 Her research interests include intersectionality, minority stress, and the experiences of gender expansive BIPOC young adults.

 Mei Tam